all-contributors/all-contributors/docs/project/contribute.md

 We offer new contributor onboarding, if you're interested in taking part in this please comment in the slack channel.

 ## Committing to an all-contributors repo
-We use the [angular commit convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commits which is used for an automated changelog generation, so it would be advisable to respect that.
+We use the [angular commit convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commits that are used for an automated changelog generation, so it would be advisable to respect that.
-If you're not used to it or are afraid to mis-type a commit, you can run `npm run commit` or `git cz` (if you have installed `commitizen`) which would take you through a few questions and write the commit for you.
+If you're not used to it or are afraid to mistype a commit, you can run `npm run commit` or `git cz` (if you have installed `commitizen`) which would take you through a few questions and write the commit for you.

 ## Editing Content